Elisabeth Christman

 Elisabeth Christman (September 2, 1881, Germany- April 26, 1975, New Delphi, Indiana) was a trade union organizer.

 Christman was born to Barbara Guth Christman and Henry Christman, a laborer and clarinet player for a union band, in Germany 1881.
 Her family soon moved to Chicago, Illinois after she was born.
 She attended a German Lutheran school until she was 13, when she left school to become a glove factory worker at the Eisendrath Glove Factory.

 Union organizing

 In 1902, after several years of working long hours, she and her co-worker Agnes Nestor lead a successful 10-day strike out.
 This strike led to the creation of Glove Workers of America Local 1.
-Christman and 27 other others formed the International Glove Workers Union of America.
+Christman and 27 others formed the International Glove Workers Union of America.
 She served as the organization's secretary-treasurer from 1913-1931.

 Women's Trade Union League

 In 1903, the Women's Trade Union League was founded, and Christman became a leader at both the Chicago- and national-levels in 1904.
 She was one of the few working-class women to participate in the day-to-day functioning of the organization until its demise in 1950.
 She served many positions during her time in the League as: